georgi/blog/posts/2007/4/rendering-markaby-in-your-helpers.md

 If the link text is a symbol, we are going to infer the url from the action name which is the first parameter and the recource, which is the second parameter in this case.
 Otherwise we generate a list element and delegate the arguments to the `link_to helper`.

-By using this simple abstraction, we have hidden the details of task links, which is really DRY.
+By using this simple abstraction, we have hidden the details of task links.
 Instead of repeating the same pattern over and over again, we have a common place to decide, how the tasks should look like.
 Markaby makes it really easy to generate nested structures, as it takes advantage of ruby's block syntax.
-In a future post I will discuss an advanced form builder, like the one already implemented in Rails, but this time implemented with the help of Markaby.
-It is even possible to separate form generation and form layouting by using a separate form renderer.
-So step by, if you want to delve into further Markaby Magic.